tillbiskup/evedata/docs/architecture.rst

 .. note::

     As compared to the UML schemata for the IDL interface, the decision of whether a certain piece of information belongs to data or metadata is slightly different here.
-Furthermore, there seems to be some (immutable) information currently stored in a dataset in HDF5 that could easily be stored as attribute, due to not changing.
+Furthermore, there seems to be some (immutable) information currently stored in a dataset in HDF5 that could be stored as attribute - if it is truly not changing.
+Note, however, that detectors can be redefined during a scan, but all values are stored in the identical dataset.
+Latest with average and interval detector, this leads already to problems in current eveH5 files, as information what kind of detector it was when is probably lost.
+Hence, this situation needs to be solved more fundamentally, probably.

 .. figure:: uml/evedata.evefile.metadata.*